nyergler/nyergler.github.io/content/posts/2004-08-30-summer-er-fall-reading-list.md

 \* “We the Media”, Dan Gillmor (in progress) \* “The Anarchist in the Library”, Siva Vaidhyanathan (in progress) \* “Copyright in Historical Perspective”, Lyman Ray Patterson \* “Godel, Escher, Bach: an Eternal Golden Braid”, Douglas R. Hofstadter \* “A Hope in the Unseen”, Ron Suskind \* “Fast Food Nation”, Eric Scholsser \* “Personal History”, Katharine Graham \* “The Rise of the Creative Class”, Richard Florida

-Last night we were killing time in Barnes <span class="amp">&</span> Noble before our movie began, and I had to resist the temptation to add to the pile.
+Last night we were killing time in Barnes & Noble before our movie began, and I had to resist the temptation to add to the pile.
 Is this an addiction?